 3. I must train believers to do these first two tasks.
 This could be called pastoral equipping.

 Every believer needs to learn how to go about personal evangelism.
 And I cannot assume that they will acquire that desire on their own.
 By preaching to inspire them and teaching to empower them, I must equip the believers under my care to obey the Lord’s charge to missional evangelism.
 And then after the conversion takes place, there is an obvious need for discipleship.
 But I cannot personally disciple every believer in my congregation, and I’m not supposed to either.
 If I attempt to personally disciple every convert, I am robbing other members of the Body of Christ from being able to fulfill their calling.
 And I am unintentionally keeping my congregation small.
 Therefore, I must fulfill my pastoral charge in such a manner that I equip others to do the work of evangelism and discipleship.

 Actually, I believe that the task of every God called Gospel minister is three-fold.
-Tell unbelievers how to get right with God, teach believers how to live right for God, and then equip believers to do the first two.
+Tell unbelievers how to get right with God, teach believers how to live right for God, and then train believers to do the first two.

 I don’t mean to oversimplify the pastoral call or to make it sound easy to accomplish.
 It’s actually accomplished in spite of much difficulty over a lengthier course of time than what we desire.